 Debbie Gingrich: Building Innovative Partnerships

 Debbie Gingrich is Vice President of Behavioral Health at The Children’s Home.
-Her work focuses on serving vulnerable children and improving their lives.
+Her work focuses on serving children and improving their lives.
 In her role, Debbie is leading the creation of the Mental Health Crisis Care Collaborative (MHC3), which is a partnership of community-based mental health organizations including St. Joseph Orphanage and Beech Acres Parenting Center.
 Fueled by a bi3 grant, the MHC3 is testing a pilot to effectively connect families to pediatric mental health care following a crisis.

 What led you to your current role?